NoBlackBoxes/LastBlackBox/boxes/atoms/README.md

 Watch this video.
 - *Video*: [Atomic Structure](https://vimeo.com/??????)
-  - **Task**: Carbon is pretty important atom for us (and all living things that we know of).
+  - **TASK**: Carbon is pretty important atom for us (and all living things that we know of).
 Draw a Carbon atom (C12, 6 protons and 6 neutrons) using the "old-school" Bohr style.

 ## Charge